 Sir Francis Nethersole’s School Foundation

-- Advised John Taylor Hospice on charity law and other matters including governance issues, property and commercial advice.
+- Advising John Taylor Hospice on charity law, governance and risk issues as well as property and commercial advice.